sebastiandyrda/DyrdaPugsley_EmpLFO/README.md

-# The Rise of Pass-throughs: An Empirical Investigation Replication Repository
+# "The Rise of Pass-throughs: An Empirical Investigation" *Replication Repository*

 This repository is dedicated to replicating the results from the paper titled **"The Rise of Pass-throughs: An Empirical Investigation"** by [Sebastian Dyrda](https://www.dyrda.info/) (University of Toronto) and [Benjamin Pugsley](https://www.benjaminpugsley.com/) (University of Notre Dame).